tonethar/IGME-430-Fall-2024/exercises/16-old-school-forms.md

 ---

 ## II.
-Old School posting to the server
+Old School `POST`ing to the server
 - Now let's go ahead and implement posting to the server "old school" style with no client-side JavaScript
-- Here we'll go back to using the "hoots" API, and will call `/api/addHoot` like we did sp previously in the form (see  **II.
+- Here we'll go back to using the "hoots" API, and will call the existing `/api/addHoot` like we did so previously in the form (see  **II.
 Add a hoot!**), but this time WITHOUT using JS
-- Here's the HTML you'll need:
+- Here's the HTML you'll need - add this to **admin.html**:

 ```html
 <hr>